LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 - "use the command `cp` to create a file from an existing file."
 - "use the command `cat` to combine more than one file of the same file type."
 - "use the wildcards `*` and `?` as place holders that delimit which files are to be manipulated by a given an action."
-- "use the `rm` command to delete unwanted files."
+- "use the `rm` command to delete unwanted files, with caution."
 ---
 ## Introduction